 Julie couldn’t stop smiling for the rest of the week.
 Classes sped by in a whirl, her time at home was a blur.
 It was as though she was floating.
 At night she barely slept, staring at the ceiling as she imagined what it would be like holding Andrew’s hand, hugging him, kissing him—and more.
 To have his arms wrapped around her—oh.
 She buried her face into her pillow.
 When she saw him during the day, she would flush and quiver, and her friends would notice and tease her about it, and all she could do was blush deeper.

-Then Saturday arrived, and she was dressed in the little pink dress she bought on Thursday: reaching mid-thigh, tight around the waist, strapless.
+Then Saturday arrived, and she was dressed in the little pink dress she bought earlier: mid-thigh, tight around the waist, strapless.
 It was sexy but cute.
-Something that said, ‘I want to give myself to you but not straightaway.’
+Something which said ‘I want to give myself to you but not straightaway.’